DevExpress/devextreme-documentation/concepts/40 Angular Components/10 Getting Started/03 Add DevExtreme to an Angular CLI Application/03 Configure Stylesheets.md

       ...
     }

-Then, go to the `src` folder, open the `index.html` file, and add the `dx-viewport` class to the `body`.
+Then, go to the `src` folder, open the `index.html` file, and add the `dx-viewport` class to the `<body>` tag.
 This ensures that theme colors and typography settings are applied to all elements on the page, not only to DevExtreme widgets.

     <!-- tab: index.html -->
     <html lang="en">